vkuzel/Hibernate-PostgreSQL-Extended-Dialect/README.md

       // getters and setters omitted
     }
 ```
 And then use repository to persist it.
-Or call database by query.
+Or call a query.
 ```java
     public interface TestEntityRepository extends JpaRepository<TestEntity, Long> {
       @Query(value = "SELECT flat_array FROM test_entity LIMIT 1", nativeQuery = true)